 Defenders, Klisman Monteiro, (Pawtucket), Dilson Xon, (Providence), Kevin De Brito, (North Providence), Gary Dove, (Coventry).

-Midfielders, Ricardo Aldana, (Attleboro), Cee Harris, (Woonsocket) Sergio De Melo, (Brazil, Warwick), Revelino Da Veiga, (Providence), Elton Moreira and Patrick Araujo, (Pawtiucket).
+Midfielders, Ricardo Aldana, (Attleboro), Cee Harris, (Woonsocket) Sergio De Melo, (Brazil, Warwick), Revelino Da Veiga, (Providence), Elton Moreira and Patrick Araujo, (Pawtucket).

 Forwards, David Duffney, (Warwick),Dennis Peixoto, (North Providence), Moses Janga, (Providence), Prince Artey, Woonsocket),

-As tough as the season was, the Knights went into the Region XXI semi-finals against its major archrival Masssoit CC.
+As tough as the season was, the Knights went into the Region XXI semi-finals against its major archrival Massasoit CC.
 The team played an excellent game only to repeat the same season script.
 Missing great chances to score early, the Knights gave up a goal.
-Pushng hard to get the equalizer the Knights gave up a second goal late in the second half, bowing out 2-0.
+Pushing hard to get the equalizer the Knights gave up a second goal late in the second half, bowing out 2-0.

 Receiving 1st Team, All New England Region XXI honors were Devin Walshe and Paul Wilson.
 Co-Captain Derek Anderson and Ian Sanborn were voted to the 2nd team.

 Derek Anderson also received the prestigious Governor's Higher Education Distinguished Student Athlete Award.